LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 * **Shared reports** - dashboards saved here are visible to all the users in the account.
   * **LE predefined dashboards**: All available predefined LivePerson dashboards.
 See details below.
   * **My account**: Reports that have been designed specifically for your account, created by you, other users in the account or by the LP account team.
-  * **Analytics RB reporting**: Customized reports created by LP for accounts with a CSO (Customer Support Offering) package.
+  * **Analytics reporting**: Customized reports created by LP for accounts with a CSO (Customer Support Offering) package.
 The folder will be visible and accessible as read-only for accounts eligible of a CSO package.
 * **My reports -** dashboards saved here are visible only to the user who created the dashboard.

 ### Creating and managing sub folders